Best Diet Plan For Marathon Runners

 Contrary to what you might think, the best time to start following a diet plan for a marathon is when you start your training.
 This may vary depending on what training plan you following, i.e. 12 weeks or 16 weeks marathon training plan.

-Fuelling your body to run the long distance will require that you build it with sufficient energy stores that can support throughout your run.
+Fuelling your body to run the long distance will require that you build it with sufficient energy stores that can support it throughout your run.
 It will also play an important role in rebuilding and recovering your muscle strength in the weeks and months.

-Best diet and nutrition for Marathon runner:
+Best diet and nutrition for Marathon runners:

 As you start your physical training you must develop a regime that will allow you to build up the runners’ muscles and muscle glycogen.
 The two key factors playing a role in this would be carbohydrates and proteins.